sadimanna/leaf-pytorch/README.md

-# LEAF: A Benchmark for Federated Settings
+# LEAF: A Benchmark for Federated Settings in PyTorch (Coming soon...)

 ## Resources